Comparing ReNew Energy Global (RNW) and Its Peers

 |2.38

-ReNew Energy Global presently has a consensus price target of $17.00, suggesting a potential upside of 156.41%.
-As a group, “Electric services” companies have a potential upside of 6.75%.
-Given ReNew Energy Global’s stronger consensus rating and higher possible upside, analysts clearly believe ReNew Energy Global is more favorable than its rivals.
+ReNew Energy Global currently has a consensus price target of $17.00, suggesting a potential upside of 138.43%.
+As a group, “Electric services” companies have a potential upside of 2.81%.
+Given ReNew Energy Global’s stronger consensus rating and higher probable upside, equities research analysts plainly believe ReNew Energy Global is more favorable than its rivals.

 Summary